Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 "chance_of_spreading": 0.75
 ```

-Multiface features begin by attempting to place the **target block** (via the `"places_block"` property) at the [input position]() of the multiface feature.
+Multiface features begin by attempting to place the **target block** (via the `"places_block"` property) at the [input position](#) of the multiface feature.
 For each subsequent attempt, a roll is made against the **spread chance**.
 The spread chance is given with the `"chance_of_spreading"` float property; it ranges from `0` (never successful) to `1` (always successful).
-If it succeeds, the next block in the sequence will be placed randomly within a cube centered on the input position that has a half side length equal to the value given by "search_range"`.
+If it succeeds, the next block in the sequence will be placed randomly within a cube centered on the input position that has a half side length equal to the value given by `"search_range"`.
 The sequence continues until a block fails to be placed.
+The search range may be between `1` and `64`.

 #### Placement Restrictions
 ```json